mituleefam/Fashion_Ecom_Sales_Forecasting/README.md

 # Fashion E-commerce Sales Forecasting

-This repository contains the solution by team **EntropyZero** for the VinUni Datathon, focusing on Fashion E-commerce Sales Forecasting.
+This repository contains the solution for the VinUni Datathon, focusing on Fashion E-commerce Sales Forecasting.
 The objective is to forecast future Revenue and COGS (Cost of Goods Sold) based on historical sales, inventory, and customer data.

 ## 📂 Project Structure